Contemporary Art BA(Hons) 2016-17

 Teaching and assessment

-You will experience studio-based projects, delivered through a combination of group tutorials, workshops, live projects, lectures, contact with visiting artists, study trips (national and international), seminars and individual tutorials.
-Continual assessment techniques are used for all aspects of study.
+You’ll work on studio-based projects, delivered through a combination of group tutorials, workshops, live industry-linked projects, lectures, contact with visiting artists, study trips (national and international), seminars and individual tutorials.
+Continual assessment techniques will be used throughout your studies.

 How much will it cost me?

 Please contact the Student Finance Office for more information about 2016/17 fees and finance.

 Our graduates have won awards and prizes such as the Northern Graduates Prize, The Alternative Turner Prize, and New Sensations (a joint venture between the Saatchi Gallery and Channel 4).

 If you're an international student (including EU) you can check if you meet our entry requirements (both academic and English language) by visiting our country pages.